-From Trimester 1, 2024 all law students in any unit/year, will have the opportunity to engage with Peer Academic Mentoring (PAM).
-This initiative provides students with a real-time, one-on-one conversation with an experienced law student throughout the week.
+All law students in any unit/year have the opportunity to engage with a real-time a real-time, one-on-one conversation with an experienced law student throughout the week.
 Serving as a valuable sounding board, PAM offers targeted guidance on utilising UNE student resources and assists in navigating study challenges.
 By fostering a peer-to-peer connection, it aims to alleviate the sense of isolation commonly experienced by students in online study.
-The approach mirrors that of PASS, by focusing on guiding students towards finding their own solutions, rather than re-teaching concepts.
+The approach mirrors that of PASS, by focusing on guiding students towards finding their own solutions, rather than reteaching concepts.
 For further information, email peeracademicmentor@une.edu.au or search "Peer Assistance" on the UNE website.